openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 ^^^^^

-STDIO connections are useful when client is starting the server as a child process and usually this is the way to go in production.
+STDIO connections are useful when client is starting the server as a child process.
+This is the way to go in production.

 The code snippet below shows how to start the server in *STDIO* mode.